-Figure 4a, b show the shallow seismicity (M≥4.5) around Crete Island for the period 1990-2006 [24] and the spatial distribution of the earthquake epicenters recorded in the period July-October 2007.
-Figures 4c and 4d present the density maps of the earthquakes for two distinct periods, namely July-August 2007 and September-October 2007 respectively.
+Figure 4a shows the spatial distribution of the earthquake epicenters recorded in the period July-October 2007 while Figures 4b and 4c present the density maps of the earthquakes for two distinct periods, namely July-August 2007 and September-October 2007 respectively.
 In the period July-August 2007 an intense seismicity is observed in western Crete.
-An N-S orientation of the epicenters is clearly seen in the westernmost part of Crete while an E-W orientation of the epicenters is present at the northeastern part of Crete.
+A N-S orientation of the epicenters is clearly seen in the westernmost part of Crete while an E-W orientation of the epicenters is present at the northeastern part of Crete.
 The seismicity pattern of the period September-October shows an intense onshore seismicity in the whole island with no specific orientations.

-The area of Heraklion Prefecture has been chosen in order to study the relation between fault orientation and epicenters.
+Thereinafter we have chosen the area of Heraklion Prefecture in order to study the relation between fault orientation and epicenters.
 Figures 5 to 8 present the E-W, N-S, NW-SE and NE-SW activated faults for the period 2003-2007 based on NOA and EMSC recordings.
 All fault-group generations show to be responsible for the seismicity of the study area.
 Additionally seismicity decreases rapidly from east to west with practically no events along the western boundary of Heraklion basin.
 Especially, E-W orientated faults influence the seismicity of the whole study area while N-S orientated faults show to be responsible for the seismicity in the northern part of Heraklion Prefecture.
 NW-SE and NE-SW fault groups are probably responsible for the seismicity in the whole study area.

-Figure 4 (a) Shallow seismicity (M \ge 4.5) around Crete Island for the period 1990-2006.
-Circles of different size are proportional to the earthquakes magnitudes, b) Distribution of the earthquake epicenters monitored by the SASN network for the period July-October2007, (c) Density map of the earthquakes recorded in the period July-August 2007, (d) Density map of the earthquakes recorded in the period September-October 2007
+Figure 4 a) Distribution of the earthquake epicenters monitored by the TEI network for the period July-October2007, (b) Density map of the earthquakes recorded in the period July-August 2007, (c) Density map of the earthquakes recorded in the period September-October 2007